 These students were raised knowing folk dances not for touristic stage shows, but to keep their traditional culture alive.

 Turkish has two meanings: political and ethnic.
-As you'll find Polish and Norwegian Americans, you'll find Armenian and Kurdish Turks.
-Modern Turkey was born in 1923 and, according to the constitution, all people who live here are welcome to consider themselves politically, Turkish.
+Just as you'll find Polish and Norwegian Americans, you can find Armenian and Kurdish Turks.
+Modern Turkey was born in 1923 and, according to the constitution, anyone who lives here is welcome to consider themselves politically, Turkish.

 Diyarbakır is swollen with nomads and villagers who — feeling unsafe in the disputed hills — have moved in to wait out the troubles.
 Highly skilled in the country, they're struggling in the city.
 While there's virtually no tourism, there's plenty of entrepreneurial activity.